 Biography

-Miller is a native San Diegan and a graduate of the MFA program at San Diego State University.
-In addition to his MFA in Fiction, Miller has a Ph.D. in American Culture Studies from Bowling Green State University.
-Miller teaches English, Humanities and Labor Studies at San Diego City College.
-He lives in San Diego with his wife, Kelly Mayhew, and their son, Walter.
+Jim Miller is a native San Diegan and a graduate of the MFA program at San Diego State University.
+In addition to his MFA in Fiction, he has a Ph.D. in American Culture Studies from Bowling Green State University in Ohio.
+He teaches English, Humanities and Labor Studies at San Diego City College and lives in San Diego with his wife, Kelly Mayhew, and son, Walter.